KavyaVee00/CS-5004-Theory/README.md

 Superchaining is also a key part of inheritence. when you're building a new class that inherits from another class, super chaining helps you do that in a smooth way.

-Constructor Chaining: Let's say you're making a new kind of camera, gx470, that's a bit different from a regular camera.
+Constructor chaining, for example, let's say you're making a new kind of camera, gx470, that's a bit different from a regular camera.
 But it still has some of the same basic features.
 When you make your new camera class, you can call the setup stuff from the regular camera class first, using super(), before adding your own unique setup for your new camera.

-Superclass Methods: If your new camera class wants to use a function that's already defined in the regular camera class, you can do that easily with super.
-It's like saying, "Hey, regular camera, I want to use your function for taking pictures" before adding your own special stuff.

 So, super chaining helps you take advantage of what's already built in the parent class while still adding your own flavor to the new class you're creating.
-It's like building on top of a solid foundation.
+It's like building a unique floor level in a building.

+So overall:

 Inheritance is like passing down traits from parents to children.

-Polymorphism (dynamic dispatching) s like having multiple shapes that can fit into the same hole.
+Polymorphism (dynamic dispatching) is like having multiple shapes that can fit into the same hole.
 In programming, it means that objects of different classes can be treated as objects of the same parent class.

 So, how do they relate?